A Full Service SEC Filing Agent and Service Bureau, a Division of Electronic Publishing Services

 Do you service Canadian companies?

-Yes, we can service any company which is required to file with the EDGAR system.
+Yes, we can service any company that is required to file with the EDGAR system.
 However, we do not file with SEDAR.

 How do I know if my filing has been accepted?